Tochemey/gokv/README.md

 - `DiscoveryPortName`: the discovery port name
 - `PortName`: the client port name.
 This port is used by the built-in cluster client for the various operations on the key/value pair distributed store
 - `PodLabels`: the POD labels

+Make sure to provide the right RBAC settings to be able to access the pods.